google-research/FirstOrderLp.jl/README.md

 programming problems using first-order methods.
 It provides basic utilities and data structures for reading MPS files, rescaling, and implementing saddle-point methods.
 Specialized implementations are present for Mirror Prox and Primal-Dual Hybrid Gradient.

-It is focused on supporting experiments and publications and is not currently configured to be used as a library.
+The code is a supplement for "Pratical Large-Scale Linear Programming using Primal-Dual Hybrid Gradient".

 ## One-time setup